-Formal Grievances must be sent directly to Vice President Ms Serena Magnanti at the following email address: serena.magnanti@ssm.swiss
+Formal Grievances must be sent directly to the Vice President (Dr. Serena Magnanti) at the following email address: serena.magnanti@ssm.swiss

-The email must include the following subject line: COMPLAINT/GRIEVANCE

-Swiss School of Management Affiliates can file grievances when:
+The email must include the following subject line: COMPLAINT/GRIEVANCE Swiss School of Management Affiliates can file grievances when:

-- they have been victims of harassment within the Swiss School of Management - their health and safety have been compromised - they have witnessed poor supervisor and/or management behavior - guidelines outlined in the Student/Faculty handbook are violated - there is a dispute between co-workers, students, faculty and/or management
+- they have been victims of harassment within the Swiss School of Management. - their health and safety have been compromised. - they have witnessed poor supervisor and/or management behavior. - guidelines outlined in the Student/Faculty handbook are violated. - there is a dispute between co-workers, students, faculty and/or management.

-The Swiss School of Management also recognizes that every case is different and this list is subject to change, depending on the definition filed in the Grievance Complaint.
+The Swiss School of Management also recognizes that every case is diffe\rent, and this list is subject to change, depending on the definition filed in the Grievance Complaint.